 Many patients hide their natural smile because they are embarrassed by their crooked teeth, but resist orthodontic treatment with traditional metal braces.
-Modern dentistry offers comfortable, convenient options for straightening teeth that are discreet and effective.
+Modern dentistry offers comfortable, convenient options, like porcelain veneers, for straightening teeth that are discreet and effective.

 Why Straighten Crooked Teeth?